KeltonMVP/rules/docs/wiki-info/factions/lspd.en.md

 ### /shield
 <p>With this command you can buy, use or remove a defense shield.</p>
-- To buy a shield, type the command "/shield buy" while in a department's weapon depot (armoury).
+- To buy a shield, type the command [*/shield buy*] while in a department's weapon depot (armoury).
-- To use a shield, you will need to type the command "/shield use" and a shield will attach to the skin.
+- To use a shield, you will need to type the command [*/shield use*] and a shield will attach to the skin.
-- To remove the shield from the skin (and its effect), you can type the command "/shield remove".
+- To remove the shield from the skin (and its effect), you can type the command [*/shield remove*].
 - A police officer can own a maximum of one shield, and the price of a shield is $500.
 - The presence of the shield will absorb 100 damage units (equivalent to armor) and only if the damage is caused by bullet weapons (not explosions).
 - The shield will disappear if the police officer enters a vehicle.